As always, here’s the video guide:

 If you would like to use a paid theme – and they do have a lot of advantages – then check out my video on the top 10 best and responsive WordPress themes.

-The one I recommend most highly is called Divi.
+The two I recommend most highly are:

 Anyway, I spent days combing through free themes and testing them out for this ecommerce tutorial only to find out that there weren’t any good free themes out there that would give you the customization that I wanted you to have.